Rive (video game): Development

 Rive was originally confirmed to be in development for the Wii U since September 2014, and a demo version was even included in the Wii U eShop's promotional "Nindies@Home" campaign in June 2015.
-Although the title was originally intended to release in September 2016 on the Wii U alongside other platforms, in an interview with Nintendo Life in July 2016, Two Tribes co-founder Collin van Ginkel expressed scepticism regarding the game's release for the console due to technical difficulties maintaining the title's optimal performance.
-Van Ginkel added if the Wii U build fails to reach expectations, they would move the title to the upcoming Nintendo Switch, then known as "NX".
+Although the title was originally intended to release in September 2016 on the Wii U alongside other platforms, Two Tribes co-founder Collin van Ginkel was skeptical regarding the game's release for the console due to technical difficulties maintaining the title's optimal performance.
+Van Ginkel said if the Wii U build fails to reach expectations, they would move the title to the upcoming Nintendo Switch, then known as "NX".

-In February 2017, Two Tribes confirmed Rive for Nintendo Switch, dropping the Wii U version.
+Rive was later confirmed for Nintendo Switch, dropping the Wii U version.
 The Switch version was developed in collaboration with Engine Software.
 It includes an exclusive Copilot Mode, which allows two players to control the same ship co-operatively using each Joy-Con, as well as improved performance over the PlayStation 4 version running 60 frames per second at 1080p.
-The Nintendo Switch version was released on November 17, 2017 worldwide, with 48 additional achievements and HD Rumble support, under the title Rive: Ultimate Edition.
+The Nintendo Switch version was released on November 17, 2017, worldwide, with 48 additional achievements and HD Rumble support, under the title Rive: Ultimate Edition.

 Release

 In September 2016, Two Tribes teamed up with IndieBox, a monthly subscription box service, to offer a custom-designed, physical version of Rive.
-This limited collector’s edition included a DRM-free game disc, the official soundtrack on CD, an instruction manual and Steam key, as well as various collectible items.
-A physical version of Rive was also released for Nintendo Switch on August 2019 titled 'Rive: Ultimate Edition' sold by Super Rare Games.
+This limited collector's edition included a DRM-free game disc, the official soundtrack on CD, an instruction manual and Steam key, as well as various collectible items.
+A physical version of Rive was also released for Nintendo Switch in August 2019 titled Rive: Ultimate Edition sold by Super Rare Games.
 This limited run release includes full interior artwork, game cart, manual and trading cards.